NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

 > - Clearly defined the environment for the workflow using Conda.
 > - The workflow is neat and free from temporary files due to using `temp()` and
 >   `shadow`.
-> - A logical directory structure which makes it easy to separate raw data,
+> - A logical directory structure which makes it easy to separate data and
->   intermediate files, and results.
+>   results of different software packages.
 > - A project set up in a way that makes it very easy to distribute and
 >   reproduce either via Git, Snakemake's `--archive` option or a Docker image.